Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 That's not bad.

-It was a bit of a stretch, but sometimes that's clever.
+It's a bit of a stretch, but like sometimes that's clever.

 Not in this case, but sometimes.